cyrilletuzi/angular-async-local-storage/README.md

 **stay on v6 as it is compatible with Angular 7 too**.

-You have to tell the version on `npm install`, as we wan't change the `latest` tag on npm (it would break users already on v7).
+You have to tell the version on `npm install`, as we can't change the `latest` tag (it would break users already on v7).

 ### Upgrading